mbr/tinyrpc/docs/protocols.rst

 The protocol layer
 ==================

-Any protocol is implemented by deriving from :py:class:`RPCProtocol` and implementing all of its members:
+Any protocol is implemented by deriving from :py:class:`~tinyrpc.RPCProtocol` and implementing all of its members:

 .. autoclass:: tinyrpc.RPCProtocol
    :members: